 Walter White: I have lung cancer

 Maternity care is covered by the German health insurance system.
-Gynecologist, child birth including caesarean section as well as the hospital stay after birth is paid by the German health insurance.
-My family had public health insurance when my children were born and we opted to pay around additional 400.- Euro for an optional midwife doing several house visits during pregnacy, accompaniment during birth and for a couple of weeks after birth.
+Gynecologists, childbirth including cesarean section as well as the hospital stay after birth is paid by the German health insurance.
+My family had public health insurance when my children were born and we opted to pay around an additional 400.- Euro for an optional midwife doing several house visits during pregnancy, accompaniment during birth and for a couple of weeks after birth.